 Eventually, though, the right of collective bargaining took effect.
 Republic Steel workers, for instance, got their first bargained agreement five years after the 1937 fracas.
 The union heyday lasted for fifty years or so before companies started outsourcing work to cheaper labor overseas or automating repetitive work.
 Robots — bless their sweet little batteries — don’t complain, make mistakes, get sick, or run up healthcare bills in long pensioned retirements.
 Today, only around 12% of Americans and just 6% of the private sector belong to unions, and entire sectors like retail, service (restaurants, hotels), fulfillment centers (e.g. Amazon), and the sharing/access “gig” economy aren’t unionized.
 But good semi-skilled manufacturing jobs are still available for those with more training than required in the 1930s.
 There’s a shortage of semi-skilled workers nationwide.

 Finally, Congress passed the Minimum Wage Act in 1938, set then at 40¢/hr.
 Supporters wanted to protect the dignity of each worker and make it possible to support families, but critics claimed it raised unemployment because companies could afford fewer workers and laid some off.
-Minimum wage was initially most controversial and most beneficial in the South because it mandated big wage hikes for African-American workers, sometime quadrupling their salaries overnight where enforced.
+Minimum wage was initially most controversial and most beneficial in the South because it mandated big wage hikes for African-American workers, sometimes quadrupling their salaries overnight where enforced.
 Since 2009, the Federal Minimum Wage has been set at $7.25, slightly lower than the original 40¢ adjusted for inflation ($7.40 in 2020).
 Cities have the right to set their own minimum wage levels as long as they exceed the federal minimum (Austin’s is $15/hr.), but some southern states have ignored federal law and set lower state minimum wage rates (Wikipedia).
 The Minimum Wage Act was part of the larger Fair Labor Standards Act that mandated time-and-a-half pay for overtime for hourly not salaried workers, a 44-hour maximum workweek, and outlawed child labor.

 Minimum wage is another example of how FDR drifted further left on the political spectrum during the Second New Deal.
 He said, “It seems to me to be equally plain that no business which depends for existence on paying less than living wages to its workers has any right to continue in this country.
 By ‘business’ I mean the whole of commerce as well as the whole of industry; by workers I mean all workers, the white collar class as well as the men in overalls; and by living wages I mean more than a bare subsistence level-I mean the wages of decent living.”